-You are not counted in cap subject lottery if your H1B application was selected in lottery but was later denied.
+You are not counted in the cap-subject lottery if your H1B application was selected in the lottery but was later denied.

 If an F-1 student with a pending change of status h1B petition has other work authorization (such as an I-765 with valid dates) that is valid even after Sept.
 30, he/she can continue to work.

-You have 33 calendar days to file an H1B denial appeal.
+You get 33 calendar days to file an H1B denial appeal.

 If the H1B petition is not selected in the lottery, or if the petition is denied after lottery selection, the cap-gap period terminates automatically.